solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

                    .Build();
    ```

-   > Each time a set of changes is recieved, the Func<T> defined in **CreateChangeFeedProcessorBuilder** will be called.
+   > Each time a set of changes is received, the Func<T> defined in **CreateChangeFeedProcessorBuilder** will be called.
 We're skipping the handling of those changes for the moment.

 1. In order for our processor to run, we have to start it.
 Following the definition of **processor** add the following line of code: